Nexus Dynamics

 The Upload Monopoly

-Consciousness transfer technology exists—Kira "Patch" Vasquez helped create it before the Cascade.
-But Nexus has systematically acquired, suppressed, or eliminated every independent research program.
+Consciousness transfer technology exists โ Kira Vasquez helped create it before the Cascade.
+Nexus has systematically acquired, suppressed, or eliminated every independent research program in the field.
 They don't want upload technology available to everyone.
 They want it available only through them.

-The implications are staggering.
 In a world where death is optional, Nexus controls the optionality.
 Want to live forever?
 Work for Nexus.
 Want your loved ones preserved?
 Sign with Nexus.
-The monopoly isn't about profit—it's about creating a dependency so fundamental that opposing Nexus means accepting mortality.
+The monopoly isn't about profit โ it's about creating a dependency so fundamental that opposing Nexus means accepting mortality.

 Dependency

 Make Nexus technology indispensable.
-Neural interfaces, network infrastructure, computational services—the Sprawl already can't function without them.
+Neural interfaces, network infrastructure, computational services โ the Sprawl already cannot function without them.
+This phase is complete.

 Integration